 - Exercises: protective measures for practices with open radioactive materials, contamination monitoring, decontamination techniques, quality control

-Persons, who want to work as a Radiation Protection Officer (RPO) or other persons responsible for radiation protection tasks related to work with open radioactive materials.
+Persons, who want to work as a Radiation Protection Officer (RPO) with unsealed radioactive materials.

 Successfully passed exam of basic RPO training course.